 - Preheat oven to 400º Line a baking sheet with parchment paper.

 - In large ziplock baggie, combine dry onion soup mix and oil.
 Add potatoes, mix together.

 - Pour potato mixture onto parchment lined baking sheet.

 - Bake at 400 degrees for 45 minutes or until potatoes are tender.

-- Remove from oven and serve.
+- Remove from oven.

 - To serve; sprinkle potatoes with crumbled blue cheese.
 Serve with blue cheese dressing, if desired.